StackVista/stackstate-docs/setup/security/rbac/rbac_rancher.md

 ### Observer role

 The observer role grants a user the permission to read topology, metrics, logs and trace data for a namespace or a cluster.
-See [rbac_resources](RBAC resources)
 There are three `RoleTemplate`s that grant access to observability data:

 * **Observer** - grants access to data coming from namespaces in a Project.
 This can be used in the "Project Membership" section of the cluster configuration.
 * **Cluster Observer** - grants access to all data coming from a Cluster.
 This template can be used in the "Cluster Membership" section of the cluster configuration.